Azure/batch-shipyard/recipes/MXNet-GPU/README.md

 # MXNet-GPU
-This recipe shows how to run [MXNet](http://mxnet.io/) on GPUs on one or N-series Azure VM instances in an Azure Batch compute pool.
+This recipe shows how to run [MXNet](http://mxnet.io/) on GPUs on one or more N-series Azure VM instances in an Azure Batch compute pool.

 ## Configuration
 Please see refer to this [set of sample configuration files](./config) for